Oud-Turnhout

 Oud-Turnhout ([ˌʌuˈtʏr(ə)nɦʌut]) is a municipality located in the Belgian province of Antwerp.
 The municipality only comprises the town of Oud-Turnhout proper.
 In 2021, Oud-Turnhout had a total population of 14,201.
 The total area is 38.80 km².

 There are 3 parishes: Zwaneven in the east, St. Bavo in the centre and Oosthoven in the North.
 Zwaneven is in the upmarket residential area referred to as "De Lint", where many Dutch people live.

 History

 The village was first mentioned in 1333 as "Vetus Turnoltum".
 Oud (old) has been added to distinguish from the village which developed around the castle which was built in 1109 or 1110.
 That village would eventually become the city of Turnhout.
 Oud-Turnhout used to be part of the municipality of Turnhout, but felt neglected by its bigger neighbour.
 In 1859, Oud-Turnhout became an independent municipality.
 In 1977, the hamlets of Schoonbroek en Kinschot became part of Retie, the area Kijkverdriet was awarded to Ravels, and the remainder became part of Ravels.

-Attractions
+Attraction

 In the northern part of the village "The Liereman" is one of Flanders' largest nature reserves measuring more than 100 ha.